 Normally, when you think of the side effects of green tea, you may be thinking of some pretty negative things.

 But not all side effects are bad.
 In fact, there are plenty of beneficial side effects that you should, and will, know about.
+Drinking green tea, either in the morning or the early evening, could add tremendous benefits to your health.

 These “side effects” have been shown to improve your health, fight off free radicals that could cause many different chronic diseases, and improves brain health.